awsdocs/aws-doc-sdk-examples/python/example_code/support/README.md

 * This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).

 <!--custom.important.start-->
+You must have a Business, Enterprise On-Ramp, or Enterprise Support plan in order to run these examples.
 <!--custom.important.end-->

 ## Code examples